master-hax/pixel-backup-gang/docs/NETWORK_DRIVES.md

 * an NFS server with an export reachable from the pixel over the network

 ## acquiring the custom boot image
-builds are currently supported for marlin versions `QP1A.191005.007.A3` and `QP1A.191005.007.A1` - sailfish support coming soon.
+builds are currently supported for marlin on versions `QP1A.191005.007.A3` and `QP1A.191005.007.A1` - sailfish support coming soon.

+check which version you are running with `adb shell getprop ro.build.id`, or in Settings -> About phone -> Build number.

+> [!WARNING]
+> do not do a system update unless your bootloader is already unlocked - updating to the latest version with a locked bootloader may lock it permanently.

 ### building it yourself with nix
 1. check your device's build number (Settings → About phone → Build number)